Dot Rose: Curling

 In curling, Rose won her first provincial championship in 1967 playing lead for the Betty Duguid rink, which also included her softball team mates Joan Ingram and Laurie Bradawaski.
 This qualified the team to represent Manitoba at the 1967 Diamond D Championship, Canada's national women's curling championship.
 The team went undefeated, winning all nine of their games en route to the national championship.
-The team won a second provincial title in 1969 with Pat Brundson skipping the team, replacing Duguid.
+The team won a second provincial title in 1969 with Pat Brundson skipping the team, replacing Duguid who had moved to the United States.
 At the 1969 Canadian Ladies Curling Association Championship, the team went 5–4, in a three way tie for fourth place.
 Rose won her third provincial title in 1973, now playing second on her team, with Ingram now skipping.
 The team represented Manitoba at the 1973 Macdonald Lassies Championship, the national women's championship.
 There, they finished the round robin with an 8–1 record, tied for first with Team Saskatchewan, skipped by Vera Pezer.
 This forced a tiebreaker play-off for the championship, which Saskatchewan won 6–4.